- Makes about 2 cups of paste. Easily halved or doubled.

 A simple recipe for this classic Asian dessert ingredient.
-If you plan to use this paste in something other than mooncakes (steamed buns or mochi, for instance) you can decrease the amount of fat, and use vegetable oil rather than a solid fat. - cynthia | two red bowls
+If you plan to use this paste in something other than mooncakes (steamed buns or mochi, for instance) you can decrease the amount of fat, and use vegetable oil rather than a solid fat. —Cynthia Chen McTernan

 red beans or azuki beans, dry

 2/3 to 3/4 cups

 coconut oil, or other solid fat

 - Next, combine the beans with 3 more cups of water in a pot and bring it to a boil over high heat.
 Once the water begins to boil, reduce the heat to low and let the beans simmer for about 1 1/2 to 2 hours.
 As the water boils down, you will need to add just enough water to keep the beans submerged.
-For me, I added 1/2 cup after about 30 minutes of boiling, then another 1/2 cup every 15-20 minutes until the beans were done.
+(For me, I added 1/2 cup after about 30 minutes of boiling, then another 1/2 cup every 15 to 20 minutes until the beans were done.)
 There is no need to stir the beans -- just keep them submerged in water.
 (Note: If you're concerned about any dirt or imperfections on the beans, blanch them before this step by bringing the water and beans to a boil, immediately draining and rinsing the beans, then proceeding with Step 2.)

 - After an hour, test a bean by mashing it with a spoon or your fingers.
-If it splits as halves, keep cooking.
+If it splits as two halves, keep cooking.
 If it smushes easily, it’s done simmering.

-- Drain the beans, then add to a food processor, along with the sugar, and process on high until smooth.
+- Drain the beans, then add them to a food processor along with the sugar, and process on high until smooth.
 (If you don't have a food processor or blender, just drain the water, add the sugar directly to the pot, and keep cooking over low heat, mashing as you would mashed potatoes.
 It should be just fine that way, too.)

 - Remove from heat and chill until ready to use.